 Drag up and then do a little massage, glide up from shoulder towards ears on the back and sides of your neck can help with tech neck.
 When you reach the stopping point, usually the hairline, give a little wiggle.

 Many acupressure points are located along the edges of your face.There are numerous lymph nodes located in the head and neck.
 Lymph is right under your skin so doing gua sha helps move lymph.
+Don't forget to pay attention to hydration after you practice Gua Sha to prevent lymph stagnation.

 Move to the cheeks and scrape in an outwards motion starting from the crease of the nose out to the ear.